Sunshine Coast Libraries banner

 “Ensuring your child feels comfortable in a more structured classroom environment is crucial at this point in their lives,” Dr Jones says.
 “As is them having the confidence to engage in a range of learning programs and with their educators and peers.”

-Exposure to stimulating experiences instils a lifelong love of learning in preschool students.
-This builds their social, emotional and physical confidences.
+Exposure to stimulating experiences instills in preschool students a lifelong love of learning and builds their social, emotional and physical confidence.

 These might be the focus areas of a school readiness program.
 However, being ready for ‘big school’ is more than academic ability.